Who are we?

 Jack's impact and legacy

-Jack is an inspiration to us, he was the final push Niki needed to found the rescue, and ignited a passion in Scarlet for rescue and rehabilitation.
+Jack's story is inspirational, he was the final push Niki needed to found her own rescue, and ignited a passion in Scarlet for rescue and rehabilitation.

-Knowing Jacks origin story, and having worked first hand in behaviour sessions and in the veterinary clinic, we were able to clearly establish that as a rescue do not support the importation of dogs to the UK.
+Knowing Jacks origin story, and having worked first hand in behaviour sessions and in the veterinary clinic, JGJ rescue was clearly able to establish that they do not support the importation of dogs to the UK.

 Every dog matters, and our purpose and focus is to reduce the number of dogs needing a home, and we believe that is reliant on education, neutering and for those abroad trap, neuter and release.